antoine3000/personal-website/content/2020-01-12-about/_index.md

 It's also my personal assistant, it helps me when I doubt on how to do something I have done before.
 It invites me to write (and then find) my personal knowledge online.
 A tool for documenting the things I learn.

 This website is built with a custom static site generator that I wrote in Python.
 It's open-source by default, as all the things I (try to) do.
-Sources are available on [Gitlab](https://gitlab.com/antoinestudio/dok-antoine-studio).
+Sources are available on [Github](https://github.com/antoine3000/personal-website).

-# Contact

-If you want to contact me, don't hesitate to [send me a message](mailto:antoine.stuff@pm.me) on my encrypted email address or to [follow me](https://merveilles.town/@focus404) on an alternative social network that I trust.
-Or on [another one](https://www.instagram.com/focus.404/) that I should quit.

-Oh, there is also my [RSS feed](rss.xml).